 That £1,000 could have been split up into tranches and awarded over 12 months as I gained experience, confidence and demonstrated specific competences.
-Such a linking of pay to individual performance would have been “revolutionary” in an era of regular annual pay awards and profit share schemes.
+Such a linking of pay to individual performance would have been “revolutionary” in an era of regular annual pay awards and % salary based profit share schemes.

 Today I am constantly amazed at how companies manage to “turn off” their young recruits through pay policies.
 Firms take on starters, particularly in London, on salaries that leave them very little to live on after rent, travel costs and standard household bills.